starknet-io/SNIPs/SNIPS/snip-XXX.md

 MUST NOT revert due to vault specific user/global limits.
 MAY revert due to other conditions that would also cause `redeem` to revert.

-Note that any unfavorable discrepancy between `convertToAssets` and `previewRedeem` SHOULD be considered slippage in share price or some other type of condition, meaning the depositor will lose assets by redeeming.
+Note that any unfavorable discrepancy between `convert_to_assets` and `preview_redeem` SHOULD be considered slippage in share price or some other type of condition, meaning the depositor will lose assets by redeeming.

 ```cairo
 fn preview_redeem(self: @TContractState, shares: u256) -> u256